Tara Sutaria: Media image

 Sutaria became the eighth highest trending personality on Google in India, in 2019.
 In Times' 50 Most Desirable Women list, Sutaria was placed 13th in 2019 and 12th in 2020.
+In May 2026, Sutaria was named among the six honorees for the Women in Cinema Gala hosted by the Red Sea Film Foundation during the 2026 Cannes Film Festival.

 Sutaria supports a number of causes such as animal welfare and feminism.
 She has ramp walked at the Lakme Fashion Week and has been cover model for various magazines.
 Sutaria is a celebrity endorser for several brands and products including Bobbi Brown Cosmetics, Hazoorilal Legacy Jewellers and Nature 4 Nature.
 For the latter's adfilm, she featured alongside Ishaan Khattar.